February started out okay, and then all of a sudden it got cold. Like really cold.

 Again with the #adulting.
 It’s hard when you have to go to work.
-The temperature was -18 But he is wearing a sweatshirt so he must be warm.
+The temperature was -18 but he is wearing a sweatshirt so he must be warm.
 No gloves or hat, by the way.

 I fully expected the Camry not to start during this cold snap, but it’s a beast and came through for us.
 He was originally scheduled to work 9 a.m. – 4 p.m.
 When he woke up, the time had changed to 11 a.m. – 4 p.m.
 Then he got a text from his manager to come in at noon.
-He had just pulled into the parking lot when he was notified he did not need to come in today.
+He had just pulled into work when he was notified he did not need to come in today.
 I guess it’s too cold to get takeout!

 Not much else to do so I made peanut butter and sugar cookies for Valentine’s Day, and even got some delicious fudge from the Nifty Nut House.

-Adam and I has scheduled a tour of the University of Nebraska-Lincoln on Tuesday, but received an email that the campus would be closed because of the extremely temperatures.
+Adam and I had scheduled a tour of the University of Nebraska-Lincoln on Tuesday, but received an email that the campus would be closed because of the extremely temperatures.
 We rescheduled for Feb.
 24.

 Monday, Feb.
 15